Share This Post:

 Look for agents with specific experience in your desired neighbourhood; a local expert goes a long way.
 But what does it actually mean when an agent says they are a neighbourhood specialist?
 Read our blog to find out.

-• Is the front pad parking legal?
+• Is the front pad parking legal and registered, or has it been added without permits?

 • Condo versus freehold townhouse